 - Overexposure to the sun

-Consult a dentist near you to find out whether this screening is right for you.
+Consult a good dentist near you to find out whether this screening is right for you.
 Also, discuss how you can reduce the risk of oral cancer at the early stages.

 The early signs of mouth cancer vary, but if you are experiencing any of the following symptoms for more than two weeks, then you should visit a dentist immediately for diagnosis:

 - Difficulty swallowing or chewing